Skip to content

 Description

 • {region}[-{env}] identifies the data center region the request is issued to.
-The env part identifies the environment (e.g. preview) and is only appended for the preview environment.
+The env part identifies the environment (e.g., preview) and is only appended for the preview environment.

 Examples

-• abc-assetmanager.eu1.mindsphere.io: a user of tenant abc loads content from the Asset Manager web application in region Europe 1, production environment.
+• abc-assetmanager.eu1.mindsphere.io: A user of tenant abc loads content from the Asset Manager web application in region Europe 1 production environment.

-• abc-assetmanager-xyz.eu2.mindsphere.io/index.html: a user of tenant abc loads the index page from the Asset Manager web application of provider xyz in region Europe 2, production environment.
+• abc-assetmanager-xyz.eu2.mindsphere.io/index.html: A user of tenant abc loads the index page from the Asset Manager web application of provider xyz in region Europe 2 production environment.

-• xyz-assetmanager-xyz.cn1.mindsphere-in.cn/images/icon.jpg: a user of tenant xyz loads an icon from the Asset Manager web application of provider xyz in region China 1, production environment.
+• xyz-assetmanager-xyz.cn1.mindsphere-in.cn/images/icon.jpg: A user of tenant xyz loads an icon from the Asset Manager web application of provider xyz in region China 1 production environment.

 Web Application Client Call to API